flonavluis-lang/GridSense/README.md

 The acquired data is processed by two ESP32 microcontrollers and transmitted wirelessly to Google Sheets, where measurements can be visualized and analyzed in real time.

 The main objective of the project is to provide quantitative information about knee movement and impact events that may contribute to injury prevention, biomechanical analysis, and future sports monitoring applications.

 ---

+## System Architecture

+The GridSense architecture is divided into four main stages:

+1. Data acquisition through flex and piezoelectric sensors.
+2. Signal processing using ESP32 microcontrollers.
+3. Wireless communication through Wi-Fi.
+4. Storage and visualization using Google Sheets.

+The architecture allows real-time monitoring of knee movement and impact events during physical activity.

+---